mozilla/bigquery-etl/docs/reference/recommended_practices.md

 ```

 - Queries that only select from legacy telemetry data should be assigned a `legacy: true` label.
+- Queries that are output from code in `sql_generators/` should be assigned a `sql_generator` label set to the name of the generator.
 - only labels where value types are eithers integers or strings are published, all other values types are being skipped

 ### Dynamic Schemas